-If you happen to be a new owner, follow these useful tips:
+If you happen to be a new dog owner, follow these useful tips:

 - Use training collars.
 These tools are not cruel.
 They are designed to speed up the training process and help inexperienced owners achieve positive results.
 It does not mean that training collars will do all the work for you.
 They serve as an aid.

 As a vital part of the training, socialization should help the dog get integrated into the community.
 This refers to other dogs, people, and new places.
 The process begins in puppyhood and should be continual.
-If not adequately socialized, canines can become aggressive, depressed, and isolated.
+If not adequately socialized, canines can become aggressive or end up with separation anxiety.